alttch/eva3/doc/framework-development.rst

 .. code:: javascript

-    // server_time - "time" field in the result of "test" API call
-    // Timestamp difference is usually re-calculated at every heartbeat,
-    // the local timestamp is divided by 1000 as JavaScript getTime() function
+    /* server_time - "time" field in the result of "test" API call Timestamp difference is usually re-calculated at every heartbeat, the local timestamp is divided by 1000 as JavaScript getTime() function returns milliseconds */
-    // returns milliseconds
     let tsdiff = new Date().getTime() / 1000 - server_time;

-    // calculate expiration time for a lvar timer
-    // lvar.expires and lvar.set_time - fields from lvar state event
-    let expires_in = lvar.expires - new Date().getTime() / 1000 + lvar.set_time;
+    /* Calculate expiration time for a lvar timer lvar.expires and lvar.set_time - fields from lvar state event */ let expires_in = lvar.expires - new Date().getTime() / 1000 + lvar.set_time;
-    // correct expiration time with tsdiff
-    expires_in += tsdiff;
+    /* Correct expiration time with tsdiff */ expires_in += tsdiff;